pyladies/global-conference/src/content/docs/speakers/keynote_speaker_guide.md

 ### Ring light or light panel

-- Proper lightning can improve video quality
+- Proper lighting can improve video quality

 ### Instructions on how to use your Smartphone for video recording/streaming